 Anticipating what customers will want from you in the future and building those capabilities into your store (i.e. social shopping, voice commerce) will likely require third party integrations at some point in your store’s evolution.
 And these third party integrations can complicate your costs as many will require custom integration.
-One solution is to scale in to innovation by setting aside a percentage of gross sales to fund new capabilities and quickly test these future customer shopping scenarios.
+One b2c online solution is to scale in to innovation by setting aside a percentage of gross sales to fund new capabilities and quickly test these future customer shopping scenarios.
 Implementing micro-tests will allow you to fail fast or realize quick wins and then use those learnings and proceeds to continue to fund future innovations.

 2. The costs to market the store and communicate with customers

 Most platforms offer a variety of features to help you optimize your store for SEO.
 But in the age of byte-sized attention spans, you’re going to need more than that to drive traffic and convert customers.
 Media, content creation, A/B testing, analytics and optimization will need to be factored in to both your customer acquisition costs and retention costs.
 And in the age of the customer, you will need a dedicated customer service capability delivered through chat, email, phone and social community monitoring to ensure that you are responsive to your customers 24/7.

 3. The costs to fulfill product

 As you scale, order fulfillment can become a huge undertaking that can eat up much of your time.
 Partnering with a 3PL (third party logistics) company will save you time so you can focus on growing your business.
 However, this will add a layer of cost to each transaction and depending on the 3PL model, these associated costs will be in receiving product, storage, pick and pack, packaging and shipping.

 Instead of asking “How much will it cost?” ask “What is the TCO?”

 You can now see that it’s difficult to answer the question of “how much will it cost?” when embarking on your ecommerce journey as there are multiple hidden costs and challenges.